 Cross-border exchanges of accessible format works for visually impaired or otherwise print-disabled people may change.

-The Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired or Otherwise Print Disabled (the Marrakesh Treaty) is an international agreement to improve the access of visually impaired people to copyright works around the world.
+The Marrakesh Treaty to facilitate access to published works for persons who are blind, visually impaired or otherwise print disabled, is an international agreement to improve the access of visually impaired people to copyright works around the world.

 The EU is party to the treaty and has implemented it via a directive and a regulation:

-The regulation and the UK’s implementation of the directive will be retained in UK law.
+The regulation and the UK’s implementation of the directive will be retained in UK law from 1 January 2021.

 In the UK, people with visual impairment or authorised bodies will still be able to make and distribute accessible format copies of copyright works.
 However, the cross-border exchange of accessible format copies of works may be affected.

 The UK is party to the Treaty through its membership of the EU.
-The government is on track to ratify the treaty in its own right after Brexit.
-Until this happens, people with visual impairments and authorised bodies may need to get permission of the relevant right holders in other Treaty countries to transfer accessible format copies between the UK and those countries.
+The government is on track to ratify the treaty in its own right by 1 January 2021.